Given that the argument against the use of animals in experiments is so strong, why is animal experimentation still

 Money, money, money.
 The animal experimentation industry is a global multi-billion-dollar industry and there are many stakeholders that benefit.
 From suppliers of animals (those who breed animals to be used in animal-based research) and suppliers of equipment used in animal-based research to the media, universities and funders, many people are making a lot of money from this industry.
-Read more in this article titled Money in Animal-Based Research, written by Dr Ray Greek.
+According to Research and Markets, the global animal testing market was valued at over 10 billion USD in 2019.

 Misinformed views held by (some) people in academia.
 Many people still blindly believe the misconception that animal experimentation is a necessary evil that saves human lives.
 This belief is often passed down from teacher to student, year after year.